yzerlaut/yzerlaut.github.io/README.md

 The lab was established following the creation of a _Junior Professor Chair in Computational Neuroscience_ at [Sorbonne Université](https://www.sorbonne-universite.fr/).
 We perform our research at the [Paris Brain Institute (ICM)](https://institutducerveau-icm.org/) where we study the *mechanisms and principles of information processing in cortical networks* using theoretical and computational approaches.
 Our group is part of the [Rebola team](https://therebolalab.org) and we closely collaborate with the [Bacci team](https://baccilab.org).
-Joining forces, we combine our experimental approaches with their expertise in neurophysiological recordings (opto- and electrophysiology) and experimental manipulations (optogenetics, pharmacology, knockouts, ...) to study cerebral processing and its dysfunctions.
+Joining forces, we combine our computational approaches with their expertise in neurophysiological recordings (opto- and electrophysiology) and experimental manipulations (optogenetics, pharmacology, knockouts, ...) to study cerebral processing and its dysfunctions.

 Check out our [openings](./openings.md) and do not hesitate to [contact us](mailto:yann.zerlaut@icm-institute.org) if you are interested in our work.